What is the Chemotherapy Cost in India?

 Q 13.
 What happens if you miss a session of chemotherapy?

 It is not recommended to miss your chemotherapy session.
-Your oncologists may sometimes change the schedule of your chemotherapy depending on your health and chemotherapy side effects, you are facing, but it is not recommended to miss the session.
+Your oncologists may sometimes change the schedule of your chemotherapy depending on your health and the chemotherapy side effects, you are facing, but it is not recommended to miss the session.
 If by any chance you miss the chemotherapy session, then your medical team will explain to you what to do.

 Q 14.
 What is the success rate of chemo?